gr0uch/simulacra/README.md

   // automatically removing event listeners, even if the element is still
   // in the DOM.
 The optional second argument is `useCapture`. bindEvents({
-    // The first argument is the DOM event, second is the path to the data.
+    // The first argument is the DOM event, second is the path to the state.
     click: function (event, path) {
       event.target.classList.toggle('alternate')
     }